 A Large Responsibility

-While being able to live with a pet could certainly enrich the lives of many, it is also important to note that pet ownership is a huge responsibility and not a decision that should be taken lightly (especially when it comes to dogs).
+While being able to live with a pet could certainly enrich the lives of many, iit is also important to note that pet ownership is a huge responsibility and not a decision that should be taken lightly (especially when it comes to dogs) and choosing the right dog breed to take care of.
 People need to decide whether they are in the right place in their life for a pet and if they will be able to give it the care and attention that it needs.
 In a time with so many people now working from home, it is likely that people will be more inclined to buy a pet but it is not just time that you need to be able to provide.

 Having a Suitable Space